uniphil/uberserver/media/xbmc-jack.md

 scrolling through audio output device in settings > system > audio output, it freezes after pulseaudio for about 30 sec, the console logs that jack_client_new deprecation warning, and then it reverts the its default blank state.

+### hack.

+My efforts to make xbmc support jack:

+https://github.com/uniphil/xbmc (see the `jack` branch)

+(I borrowed a lot of ideas from http://yjpark.blogspot.ca/2009/11/xbmc-over-jack-revisited.html)

+It works!
+Hooray! _Almost_ all the bugs we had before with puleaudio are gone:

+ * UI sound enable/disable/only-when-stopped settings actually have an effect (they were always on before)
+ * UI sounds now honour whatever the volume is set at (were always full volume before)
+ * Crossfade settings are now honoured (were always on 5-ish seconds before with no way to disable)
+ * No more system freezes and fewer audio glitches.
+So far...

+XBMC still hangs after finishing playing an album sometimes (doesn't trigger `onPlaybackEnded`, UI stays as if it were playing a song [though the counter stops]).
+Although it seems to occur less frequently?

+The most glaring issue right now is a very short audio dropout happening a couple seconds before the end of most songs when there is something queued up to be played next.

+Before building, make sure you edit the top-level `Makefile` and add `-ljack` after `-lasound`.